GenericMappingTools/gmtserver-admin/MAINTENANCE.md

 ## Testing new remote data sets

-The testing server is called *test.generic-mapping-tools.org* so if new files are placed there and **GMT_DATA_SERVER** is set to *test* then gmt will try to get files from the *test* directory on the server.
-Once files are moved to the official *data* directory then the test directory can be cleaned out. **Note**:
+The testing server is called *candidate.generic-mapping-tools.org* so if new files are placed there and **GMT_DATA_SERVER** is set to *candidate* then gmt will try to get files from the *candidate* directory on the server.
+Once files are moved to the official *data* directory then the test directory can be cleaned out with `candidate-delete`.
-*test* and *oceania* are the same remote data server but the two URLs point to different sub-directories.
+**Note**: *candidate* and *oceania* are the same remote data server but the two URLs point to different sub-directories.

 ## Adding more data

-The scripts srv_downsampler_grid.sh and srv_downsampler_image.sh reads a recipe file and downloads and resamples the data set.
+The script srv_downsampler.sh reads a recipe file and downloads and resamples the data set (grid or image).
 Then, the script srv_tiler.sh creates a tiled version of any global data set that is too large.
-This script also produces the metadata information section that will go into gmt_data_sever.txt.  use option -f to update or add this section to the information directory, and use make build-info to assemble the new gmt_data_server.txt file
+This script also produces the metadata information section that will go into gmt_data_sever.txt.
+Once the data on the candidate server is acceptable then `make release-server` will copy files from *candidate* to *data* and rebuild the gmt_data_sever.txt index file.

 ## Mirror the data server